Karp Smażony

 Carp tastes best at its freshest.
 Once served, don’t keep it on the table for longer than 4 hours.

-If you allow any leftovers to cool, make sure to refrigerate in a container with a lid.
+If you allow any leftovers to cool, make sure to refrigerate them in a container with a lid.
 You can keep leftover Fried Carp in the fridge for up to 2 days.
 If you need more time to consume it, read more below.

 Can I freeze this Fried Carp?